 The war has transformed the Middle East, and has become a battleground for competing powers in the region like Iran, Saudi Arabia and Turkey, as well as the United States and Russia.
 It spawned the Islamic State terror group (ISIS or ISIL), the most brutal militant group in recent history, which has killed thousands in Iraq and Syria as well as carrying out terrorist attacks in Europe, the US and the rest of the world.
 Chemical weapons like sarin gas, mustard agent and chlorine have been used by the government and ISIS, starvation sieges continue to test the laws of warfare that were meant to preserve our humanity, and barrel bombs filled with explosives have been dropped on civilian homes, markets, bakeries, schools and mosques.
 Hospitals have been bombed with impunity, and the brutality of war and the suffering in refugee camps will scar future generations.

 I’ve covered Syria for my newspaper, the Guardian, for the last two and a half years.
 I visited the country recently to cover the latest chemical attack in April of this year.
 It’s an awfully complicated war, but to begin to grasp its threads, I’ve put together a list of books that can help you make sense of it.
-I’m still working my way through my pile of books on Syria, so I will have another list of recommendations for you in the next couple of weeks, that will include more fiction.
-For now, here are five books to get you started on understanding one of the most brutal conflicts of recent memory.
+I’m still working my way through my pile of books about Syria, so I will have another list of recommendations for you in the next couple of weeks, that will include more fiction.
+For now, here are five books about Syria to get you started on understanding one of the most brutal conflicts of recent memory.

 This book by the Syrian writers Robin Yassin-Kassab and Leila Shami is a concise and powerful depiction of Syria’s recent history, the inequities and oppression that planted the seeds for revolution, and how the uprising was sparked in the city of Deraa when teenagers who scrawled and anti-government slogan on the wall were detained and tortured.